 Where does the air come from?

-When fresh water enters the central heating system a small amount of air will do so too.
-Basically whenever you use some water.
+When fresh water enters the central heating system a small amount of air will too.
+So whenever you use some water air is entering the radiator.
 This means that in larger houses, where a considerable amount of water is used each day, the radiators may need to be bled more often than in smaller houses where water is used in less significant quantities.

 Where to start when bleeding a radiator

-Air being lighter than water, it means that any air in your central heating system will rise to the highest point possibly.
+Air being lighter than water means that any air in your central heating system will rise to the highest point possible.
 It generally means that the radiators on the upper floors of your home will require bleeding before radiators on the ground floor.
 If you do have ground floor radiators which aren’t heating properly it’s a good idea to bleed every radiator in the house.